Automatic Self-supervised Learning for Social Recommendations: Related Work

 \subsection{Self-supervised Learning}

 In recent year, Self-supervised learning (SSL) is proposed to enhance representation learning by training with ground-truth samples derived from the raw data.
-Recent advances in SSL have broadened its application to graph representation learning~\cite{peng2020graph,qiu2020gcc,sun2020multi,velickovic2019deep,sankar2020beyond,hwang2020self,wu2021self_survey,jin2020self}.
-These studies mainly design SS-A tasks in the view of the graph structure.
-Local structure information such as proximity, degree, and attributes of nodes is often regarded as the ground truth to mark the unlabeled data~\cite{jin2020self}.
-For instance, InfoMotif~\cite{sankar2020beyond} utilizes correlations among attributes in motifs to regularize graph neural networks with mutual information maximization.
+Recent advances in SSL have significantly broadened its applications across various domains, including computer vision~\cite{chen2024deconstructing,assran2023self}, natural language processing~\cite{baevski2022data2vec,chung2021w2v}, and graph representation learning~\cite{peng2020graph,qiu2020gcc,sun2020multi,velickovic2019deep,sankar2020beyond,hwang2020self,wu2021self_survey,jin2020self}.
+These studies mainly design SS-A tasks in the view of the data structure to mark the unlabeled data~\cite{jin2020self}.
+For instance, TimesURL~\cite{chen2024deconstructing} enhances model performance by introducing a frequency-temporal-based augmentation strategy and designing double universums as high-quality hard negatives to improve contrastive learning (A type of SSL). data2vec~\cite{baevski2022data2vec} improves model performance by introducing a unified self-supervised learning framework that predicts contextualized latent representations of the full input from a masked view across modalities.
+InfoMotif~\cite{sankar2020beyond} utilizes correlations among attributes in motifs to regularize graph neural networks with mutual information maximization.